Dev-mahmoud123/prayers-timing/README.md

 To get started with this project, follow these steps:

-   1- Clone this repository to your local machine:
+   1- Clone this repository to your local machine:<br>

       ```sh git clone https://github.com/Dev-mahmoud123/prayers-timing.git ```

-   2- Navigate to the project directory:
+   2- Navigate to the project directory:<br>

        ```sh cd prayers-timing ```

-   3- Install the required dependencies:
+   3- Install the required dependencies:<br>

      ```sh  npm install ```

 ## Configuration